Radon in Buildings

 There are several sources of exposure limits to note.

-The Canadian Nuclear Safety Commission (CNSC) sets radiation exposure limits.
-It gives two types of exposure limits--one for occupationally exposed persons as defined by the Nuclear Safety and Control Act as a nuclear energy worker, which “means a person who is required, in the course of the person’s business or occupation in connection with a nuclear substance or nuclear facility, to perform duties in such circumstances that there is a reasonable probability that the person may receive a dose of radiation that is greater than the prescribed limit for the general public” and another limit for the general public.
-The annual occupational exposure limit is an effective dose (one-year dosimetry period) of 50 mSv (milli-Sievert).
-The annual exposure limit for the general public is an effective dose of 1 mSv.
-These values are found in the Radiation Protection Regulations (SOR/2000-203, Section 13(1)).
+The Canadian Nuclear Safety Commission (CNSC) sets two types of radiation exposure limits.
+One is for occupationally exposed persons as defined by the Nuclear Safety and Control Act as a nuclear energy worker, which “means a person who is required, in the course of the person’s business or occupation in connection with a nuclear substance or nuclear facility, to perform duties in such circumstances that there is a reasonable probability that the person may receive a dose of radiation that is greater than the prescribed limit for the general public”.
+The occupational exposure limit is an effective dose of 50 mSv (milli-Sievert) for a one-year dosimetry period and an effective dose of 100 mSv for a five-year dosimetry period.
+This limit means over 5 years, the annual average effective dose limit is 20 mSv, and exposure cannot exceed 50 mSv in a single year.
+The limit for pregnant workers, once the pregnancy has been declared, is 4 mSv for the remainder of the pregnancy.
+The second radiation exposure limit is the annual exposure limit for the general public.
+It is set at an effective dose of 1 mSv.
+Both of these values are found in the Radiation Protection Regulations (SOR/2000-203, Section 13(1)).

 Although there is currently no regulation that governs an acceptable level of radon in Canadian homes, Health Canada, in partnership with the provinces and territories, has developed a guideline.